Multi-threading is a process of executing multiple threads in parallel. In this tutorial, we will learn about Java Threads.

 One approach is to define a class to be a subclass of Thread.
 This subclass should override the run() method of the class Thread.

 The second approach is to declare a class that implements the Runnable interface.
 The class can then implement the run() method.
-An instance of the class can then be allocated, passed as an argument when creating Thread.
+An instance of the class can then be allocated and passed as an argument when creating a Thread.

 Java Tutorials on this website:

 For more information on Java, visit the official website :